-	- Explores the opportunities and challenges for municipal solid waste to energy technology implementation in emerging economies, such as Brazil, India, South Africa and China, considering their common and individual peculiarities
+- Explores the opportunities and challenges for municipal solid waste to energy technology implementation in emerging economies, such as Brazil, India, South Africa and China

-- Presents a detailed updated overview of commercial technologies available in these countries and opportunities of technology transfer from other countries, including their economic, environmental and social aspects
+- Presents a detailed and updated overview of the commercial technologies available in these countries and their economic, environmental and social aspects

 - Includes case studies which highlight best practices and successful local experiences

-- Examines the current economics and policy barriers for these technologies in these regions
+- Examines current economics and policy barriers for these technologies

 Energy engineering researchers and professionals, energy policymakers and analysts.
 Environmental engineers involved in waste management and Chemical Engineers involved in biomass conversion processes